 - anti-oppression and anti-racism

-As we take forward this work there will be much to be learned about both the contributing factors of the gap and the interventions that are most effective at raising the outcomes of Black, Asian and Minority Ethnic students.
+As we take this work forward there will be much to be learned about both the contributing factors of the gap and the interventions that are most effective at improving the outcomes for Black and minoritised students.

-We know that the focus of our attention must be on improving our practice, enhancing our provision and eliminating structural disadvantage within our processes.
+The focus of our attention and effort must be on improving our practice, enhancing our provision and eliminating structural disadvantage within our processes.
 We will only achieve our goals by taking a whole institution approach to enhancing our inclusive culture and learning environment.
-We will be driven by data, research and proven practices from across the sector, and are committed to working with students as partners in all our activities along with the Students’ Union, academic and professional teams from across the institution, as well as local and sector partners.
+We will be driven by data, research and proven practices from across the sector, and are committed to working with students as partners in all our activities along with the Students’ Union, academic and professional teams, as well as local and sector partners.